Apple iPhone 13 with redesigned camera array, smaller notch unveiled

-San Francisco, Sep 15 (IANS) Apple on Tuesday launched the iPhone 13 mini and iPhone 13, both featuring a smaller notch, repositioned rear-cameras, and improved performance.
+San Francisco: Apple on Tuesday launched the iPhone 13 mini and iPhone 13, both featuring a smaller notch, repositioned rear-cameras, and improved performance.

 iPhone 13 has been launched in three variants, starting from a 128GB variant which is priced at $799.
 Also available in 256GB, and 512GB storage variants, it will come in pink, blue, midnight, starlight, and (PRODUCT) RED.